 RCA | CCA | NO ONE LIVES HERE | EXHIBITION IDENTITY SYSTEM

 The Royal College of Art's (RCA) MA Curating Contemporary Art (CCA) course commissioned FL@33 to create an exhibition identity system, a dedicated website and an exhibition catalogue for their show No one lives here.
 We worked very closely with the course's 14 final year students who curated the exhibition together.
-No one lives here opened its doors at London's prestigious RCA on March 8th, 2013, and ran until the 24th.
+No one lives here opened its doors at London's prestigious RCA and ran for over two weeks.

 ___ We developed an identity system that was applied across the entire exhibition – from signage to a tagging systems used in the exhibition catalogue and the website.
 It is playful and versatile although very systematically engineered.